tushar-sharma/prep-coding/spring-boot/SpringBootQuestions.md

  The function converts sequence into a `Mono<Map>`.
 Example

-  Lets say you have a request that returns Map
+  Lets say you have an API request that returns Map

   ```bash
   @GetMapping("test")